 Dennis also recognized some of the leading voices that have been featured on Mary’s show including Dave Fish, Jay Baer, Dan Gingiss, Annette Franz and yours truly.
 You can learn about about each episode here.

 In his summary, Dennis included a segment from my episode that I forgot saying, but wanted to revisit since it’s a topic that comes up quite a bit.
 I have the title of “futurist” in my professional work.
 A lot of times I’m asked “about the future” and what it will look like in say five, 10 or 15 years.
 A futurist by trade however, is not a fortune teller.
-A futurist is someone who studies particular trends and conducts targeted research to forecast potential scenarios.
+A futurist speaker is someone who studies particular trends and conducts targeted research to forecast potential scenarios.
 It’s not a prediction as much as it is an informed theory.

 “I’m not a futurist by trade; I’m more of a futurist by practice.
 It’s not my role to try to predict the future although everybody wants to know what’s happening in five years, 10 years, 15 years.
 You can do your best to connect the dots between what is today, where it is going and then connect the dots between what is today, and what should be.
 They’re very different exercises.”